ooni/ooni.org/content/post/2022-iran-blocks-social-media-mahsa-amini-protests/index.md

 As of 20th September 2022 (amid [protests](https://www.bbc.com/news/world-middle-east-62986057) following the death of Mahsa Amini), Iran intensified the [blocking of encrypted DNS (DoH)](https://explorer.ooni.org/chart/mat?probe_cc=IR&test_name=web_connectivity&domain=dns.google&since=2022-08-25&until=2022-09-25&axis_x=measurement_start_day) services.
 We previously (in 2020) reported on the blocking of [encrypted DNS (DoT)](https://ooni.org/post/2020-iran-dot/) services in Iran, but at the time, we found that they were blocked during the TLS handshake by means of destination-endpoint or SNI based filtering.
 Now, Iranian ISPs appear to [implement the block by means of DNS](https://explorer.ooni.org/measurement/20220924T111914Z_webconnectivity_IR_44244_n1_QXdrKsNisTkYTipo?input=https%3A%2F%2Fdns.google%2F) as well.

 On 21st September 2022, OONI data started to show the [blocking of WhatsApp](https://explorer.ooni.org/chart/mat?probe_cc=IR&test_name=whatsapp&since=2022-08-25&until=2022-09-25&axis_x=measurement_start_day) and [Instagram](https://explorer.ooni.org/chart/mat?probe_cc=IR&test_name=web_connectivity&domain=www.instagram.com&since=2022-08-25&until=2022-09-25&axis_x=measurement_start_day) on most tested networks in Iran, while previously, they were among the few major social media platforms that were accessible on most tested networks.
 On the next day, 22nd September 2022, OONI data shows that Iranian ISPs started blocking access to Google’s Play Store and Apple’s App store as well, limiting Iranians’ ability to install new apps (such as circumvention tools).
-On the same day, OONI data also shows that [Irancell (AS44244) started blocking access to Wikipedia](https://explorer.ooni.org/chart/mat?probe_cc=IR&probe_asn=44244&test_name=web_connectivity&domain=www.wikipedia.org&since=2022-08-25&until=2022-09-25&axis_x=measurement_start_day) (previously, Iran [temporarily blocked the Farsi language edition of Wikipedia](https://ooni.org/post/2020-iran-blocks-farsi-wikipedia/) in March 2020).
 As of 23rd September 2022, OONI data shows that Iranian ISPs also started [blocking access to Linkedin](https://explorer.ooni.org/chart/mat?probe_cc=IR&test_name=web_connectivity&domain=www.linkedin.com&since=2022-08-25&until=2022-09-25&axis_x=measurement_start_day).
 Further details are provided in the report below.

 ### Blocking of DNS over HTTPS (DoH)